How do I enter the Research Room?

 • Go to the Public Relations Office (PRO).

 • State in your application form for a reader’s pass the period for which you need access to the Research Room.
-You may obtain an access card for six months.
+You may obtain an access card for a year ending 01 January to 31 December .

 • The PRO will give you a reader’s pass and a ticket.
 The pass is not valid until you have signed it on the reverse after reading and understanding these research rules.